 • They are the primary caregiver for a child they live with, and that child’s school or daycare has closed and there are no alternatives.

 The TWC has said that any other situation would be looked at on a case-by-case basis.
-Recent comments from newly elected President Joe Biden have said that any employee afraid of COVID can refuse to work and still receive unemployment enhancements.
+Past comments from President Joe Biden have said that any employee afraid of COVID can refuse to work and still receive unemployment enhancements.
 He recently signed an executive order asking the U.S. Department of Labor to offer guidelines clarifying the statement that “workers have a federally guaranteed right to refuse employment that will jeopardize their health and if they do so, they will still qualify for unemployment insurance.”

 Employers pay unemployment insurance taxes and reimbursements, which support unemployment benefit payments.
 Employees do not pay unemployment taxes, and employers cannot deduct unemployment taxes from employees’ paychecks.

 If you need legal guidance about employment issues during the COVID pandemic, The Weisblatt Law Firm, PLLC. can help.
 Attorney Andrew Weisblatt is skilled and experienced at crafting employment policies and handling employee litigation on behalf of businesses.
 Issues around employment and COVID are fluid and evolving, and getting a legal opinion about your unique situation may be the best approach.
 Mr. Weisblatt would be glad to have a conversation with you.
-Please call him at 713-666-1981 for a free consultation.
+Please call him at 855-242-7092 for a free consultation.

 Where Can I Find Out More About Evolving Rules Around Employment Issues and COVID?